 The pitch went on to say that those remaining on the island would compete in an endurance challenge both at the merge and on Day 37, where the winner would be reintroduced to the game.
 It also said that the focus would be on “an entirely new kind of survival – of the mental kind” and that the lack of alliances would create “a new kind of politicking” where people would “try and figure out how to get others to quit” to increase their chances.

 UPDATED: 07/13/18: Inside Survivor can now confirm that the theme will indeed work like the original Ghost Island concept mentioned above.
 When a player is eliminated they can choose to quit or stay on Extinction Island.
 Players can leave at any time.
 There will be two chances for a player to win their way back into the game – at the merge and then around Day 35/36.
 Extinction Island does not reset at the merge; the extinct castaways who don’t win their way back into the game can continue to live on Extinction Island until Day 35/36 when the second opportunity to reenter arises.
 Yes, that means pre-merge boots could be living alongside post-merge boots.
 And yes, that theoretically means the entire cast could still be alive in the game come Day 35/36.
 It could also mean a player eliminated on Day 3 still has a chance to reenter and win the season.

 UPDATED: 07/20/18: Many people have asked how the jury will work in regards to this twist, well, we can finally shed some light on that matter.
-As I understand it, every eliminated player who chooses to stay on Extinction Island past the merge will be part of the jury (if a player on EI quits post-merge, they will still be on the jury).
+As I understand it, every eliminated player who chooses to stay on Extinction Island past the first merge Tribal Council will be part of the jury (if a player on EI quits post-merge, they will still be on the jury).
 Yes, that means, theoretically, all 15 castaways not in the Final 3 could be a jury member.
 It could also mean those eliminated early are voting for people they’ve never met at Final Tribal Council.